fluid-cloudnative/fluid/docs/en/userguide/faq.md

 What caused this to happen？

 **Answer**: The purpose of this example is to allow users to use the existing mirror download address of Apache software based on Http protocol to demonstrate the ability of data copy acceleration without building UFS (underlayer file system).
-However, in actual scenarios, the implementation of WebUFS is generally not used。But there are three limitations in this example：
+However, in actual scenarios, the implementation of WebUFS is generally not used.
+But there are three limitations in this example：

 1.Availability and access speed of Apache software mirror download address.

 2.WebUFS is derived from Alluxio's community contribution and it is not the optimal implementation.
 For example, the implementation is not based on offset-based breakpoint resuming, which leads to the need to trigger WebUFS to read a large number of data blocks for each remote read operation.

-3.Since the copy behavior is implemented based on Fuse, the upper limit of each Fuse chunk read is 128KB under the Linux Kernel; The larger the file is, the first copy will trigger a large number of read operations.
+3.Since the copy behavior is implemented based on Fuse, the upper limit of each Fuse chunk read is 128KB under the Linux Kernel; The larger the file is, the first copy will trigger a large number of reading operations.

 In response to this problem, we proposed an optimized solution: